MicrosoftDocs/playfab-docs/playfab-docs/features/data/playerdata/using-player-publisher-data.md

 [Player data](quickstart.md) is information about a player, specific to a game title.
 It should be used for title-specific information, such as saving your player's position in a dungeon, or other game-specific data.

-Player publisher data is data associated with the player account, as opposed to the player account *plus* the title.
-It is used to save information about a player relevant to all titles in your studio (which may also contain title-specific information, for purposes of cross-title rewards).
+Player Publisher data is data associated with the player account, as opposed to the player account *plus* the title.
+It is used to save information about a player relevant to all titles in your Studio (which may also contain title-specific information, for purposes of cross-title rewards).

-All titles within a studio in PlayFab share a publisher ID by default, and that ID defines this relationship.
-Player accounts exist at the publisher layer, and are shared across all titles with the same publisher ID (and then additionally have distinct player data per title).
+All titles within a studio in PlayFab share a Publisher ID by default, and that ID defines this relationship.
+Player accounts exist at the Publisher layer, and are shared across all titles with the same Publisher ID (and then additionally have distinct player data per title).

-If you need to have titles in a studio that have different publisher IDs, or titles in different studios that share the same publisher ID, you can open a ticket in the [PlayFab community forums](https://community.playfab.com/) and our **Developer Success** team will help you out.
+If you need to have titles in a Studio that have different Publisher IDs, or titles in different studios that share the same Publisher ID, you can open a ticket in the [PlayFab community forums](https://community.playfab.com/) and our **Developer Success** team will help you out.

 > [!NOTE]
-> Please don't confuse player publisher data with [Publisher data](../../config/titledata/using-publisher-data.md) which is Key/Value Pair data shared by all titles (it is *not* per-player).
+> Please don't confuse player Publisher data with [Publisher data](../../config/titledata/using-publisher-data.md) which is Key/Value Pair data shared by all titles (it is *not* per-player).

-Player publisher data usage is nearly identical to player data usage.
-They are *both* dictionaries mapping a string to a **JSON** blob (or other arbitrary string value).
+Player Publisher data usage is nearly identical to player data usage.
+They are *both* dictionaries mapping a string to a JSON blob (or other arbitrary string value).

-Our example in this tutorial, [Grant a reward for playing multiple titles](#grant-a-reward-for-playing-multiple-titles), will demonstrate saving **JSON** blobs, and focus on a targeted example of why you might use player publisher data.
+Our example in this tutorial, [Grant a reward for playing multiple titles](#grant-a-reward-for-playing-multiple-titles), will demonstrate saving JSON blobs, and focus on a targeted example of why you might use player publisher data.

 ## Grant a reward for playing multiple titles